Joe Biden: Early life and education

-Joseph Robinette Biden Jr. was born on November 20, 1942, at St. Mary's Hospital in Scranton, Pennsylvania, to Catherine Eugenia "Jean" Biden and Joseph Robinette Biden Sr. He is the oldest child in a Catholic family of mostly Irish descent.
+Joseph Robinette Biden Jr. was born on November 20, 1942, at St. Mary's Hospital in Scranton, Pennsylvania, to Catherine Eugenia "Jean" Biden and Joseph Robinette Biden Sr. He is the oldest child in a Catholic family of predominantly Irish descent.
 Biden has a sister, Valerie, and two brothers, James and Francis.

-Home life

 Joseph Sr. had been wealthy, and the family purchased a home in the affluent Long Island suburb of Garden City, New York, in 1946.
 After he suffered business setbacks around the time Biden was seven years old, the family lived with Jean's parents in Scranton for several years.
 Scranton fell into economic decline during the 1950s, and Joseph Sr. could not find steady work.
 Beginning in 1953, when Biden was ten, the family lived in an apartment in Claymont, Delaware, before moving to a house in nearby Mayfield, Delaware.
 (Note: Attributed to multiple sources:) Joseph Sr. later became a successful used-car salesman, maintaining the family in a middle-class lifestyle.

-Sports and young adulthood
+Growing up, Biden observed alcoholism in his family, deciding at a young age to be teetotal.

 At Archmere Academy in Claymont, Biden played baseball and was a standout halfback and wide receiver on the high school football team.
 Though a poor student, he was class president in his junior and senior years.
 He graduated in 1961.
 At the University of Delaware in Newark, Biden briefly played freshman football and received a Bachelor of Arts degree with a double major in history and political science in 1965.
+To overcome a childhood stutter, he memorized lines from Ralph Waldo Emerson and William Butler Yeats.